The Sound Hive

 About the team

-Founded by four Asian women, Ricebox Studio is an award-winning design practice that uses visual communication and creative technology for positive change.
-Our mission is to create alternative forms of education, raise awareness of social issues, and encourage creative, impactful conversations.
+Ricebox Studio is an award-winning design practice studio founded by four Asian women, that uses visual communication and creative technology for positive change.
+Their mission is to create alternative forms of education, raise awareness of social issues, and encourage creative, impactful conversations.
+Ricebox Studio is made up of:

 Safiya Ahmed